yasirshah-analyst/Customers-Data-Analytics/Readme.md

 ---

-### Key Performance Indicators (KPIs): The following KPIs were displayed at the top of the dashboard to summarize overall performance:
+### Key Performance Indicators (KPIs)
+The following KPIs were displayed at the top of the dashboard to summarize overall performance:
 - Total Customers
 - Number of Customers having  Purchase
 - Number of Customers having no Purchase